abbott567/blog/src/posts/article-32-and-why-it-sucks/content.md

 Simply put, its just a period of change and giving people time to adjust to new laws.

-I guess it's like switching from your favorite old jeans to a new pair; some people need more time than others to feel comfortable!
+I guess it's like switching from your favourite old jeans to a new pair; some people need more time than others to feel comfortable!

 ### The Transitional Period
 The first part of Article 32 sets up a transitional period that ends on 28 June 2030.